KamilMakiela/SF-BMA/README.md

 * full enumeration of the model space;
 * optional fast pre-screening for larger model spaces.

-Because exhaustive search evaluates all possible subsets of candidate regressors, its computational cost increases exponentially with the number of regressors.
+Because exhaustive search evaluates all possible subsets of candidate regressors (i.e., potential expalanatory variables), its computational cost increases exponentially with the number of regressors.
+Because in SFA some variable choices are driven by theory rather than by pure statistical fit, the algorithm allows us to provide an initial set of variables, which are not subjected to BMA/S (i.e., PIP=1 by default).
+Just place their columns as first from the left right after the intercept (which should, by default, be the first column in X

 Further details are provided in Makieła (2026); references below.